 • impact of illness or disability

 - Cognitive therapy

-£65 per session, first session payable by cash or cheque (individual or couple).
+£70 per session (individual or couple), first session payable by cash or cheque (individual or couple).
 Subsequent sessions can be paid for by bank transfer.

 Maps & Directions

 Monday to Friday 8.30am - 4.00pm and Mondays at 5.30pm.